Cybercriminals are taking advantage of the global crisis coronavirus pandemic (COVID-19) to attempt cyber attacks!

 - Secure Your Home Network

-Use VPN (virtual private network) on your work system before connecting to the home’s network.
+Use a VPN (a virtual private network) on your work system before connecting to the home’s network.
 This network creates an encrypted virtual tunnel for the traffic passing between both home and work networks.

 - Encourage the Use of Strong passwords

 Develop the habit of using complex and strong passwords that are hard to decode.
 Apart from that, use the two-factor authentication to keep your accounts hard to access by hackers.
-Also make sure to change your passwords periodically like once in three months.
+Also, make sure to change your passwords periodically like once in three months.
 Ensure that your employees are not habitual of openly password sharing at work.

 Did you find this blog informative enough?